protubero/angular-jooby-starter/README.md

 The angular client will then be generated in production mode as a set of files located in the `dist/client` folder.
 These files are then packaged into a jar file that is the artifact of that module.

-## Playing around with docker
+## Playing around with docker (work in progress)

-### Build distribution with docker (work in progress)
+### Build distribution with docker

 Execute `docker build . -t ajs` in the root folder.

 ### Build a distribution docker image

 Unpack a distribution into a folder.
 Go into that folder and execute `build . -t ajsimg`.
-When the iamge is built, it can be started with `docker run -d ajsimg`.
+When the iamge is built, it can be started with `docker run -ti ajsimg:latest`.